jchowlabs

 2Ask what you typed.

-The assistant reads back exactly what you typed.
+The agent reads back exactly what you typed.
 Change it, ask again, and it reflects the update.
 The input is intentionally simple here, a name field, but the pattern works for any text-based form element: search queries, configuration values, addresses, policy names.

 Why This Matters

-Consider a security operations center where an analyst sees an alert and asks the voice assistant what triggered it.
+Consider a security operations center where an analyst sees an alert and asks the voice agent what triggered it.
 Or an identity management console where an admin asks whether MFA enforcement is enabled.
 Or a deployment workflow where someone is setting up a new service and wants guidance on what to fill in next.

 How It Was Built

-The voice assistant on this site is powered by ElevenLabs Conversational AI.
+The voice agent on this site is powered by ElevenLabs Conversational AI.
 The conversational logic, system prompt, voice settings, and tool definitions all live on the ElevenLabs platform.
 The client handles audio input and output and executes tool calls.

 Interactive elements on the page, like the toggle and text field above, sync their state to a shared JavaScript object.
 The tool reads from that object when called.
 No server is involved.
 No data is stored.
 The state lives in-browser for the duration of the session.

 Tuning the experience involved balancing conversational fluidity with accuracy.
-The assistant needs to check state before answering, not guess from a previous call.
+The agent needs to check state before answering, not guess from a previous call.
 It needs to describe what it sees naturally, not read raw data.
 And it needs to know when the question is about the page and when it’s a general query that doesn’t require screen context.

 Getting in Touch